Lihula – Castle Leal

 History

-The history of the castle started in 1211, when the bishop of Riga, Albert von Bekeshovede, ordained the abbot Theodoric von Treiden to the bishop of Estonia, giving him the main residence of Leal.
-The crusaders were about to take the place, and this task proved more difficult than expected.
-After a dozen or so years of fighting and unsuccessful attempts by the Swedes in 1220, it was only between 1238 and 1242 that the German crusaders managed to erect the first stone castle, on the site of the captured hillfort.
-In the meantime, another bishop, Hermann von Bekeshovede, decided to move the diocese’s capital east to Dorpat (Tartu).
-However, Leal remained an important center, because at the same time the capital of another newly-erected Ösel–Wiek bishopric was established there, headed by the abbot of the monastery at Dünamünde, Gottfried.
+The history of Leal Castle began in 1211, when the Bishop of Riga, Albert von Bekeshovede, ordained the Cistercian abbot Theoderich von Treyden as Bishop of Livonia, giving him Leal Castle as his main seat.
+The crusaders intended to conquer this place, but the task turned out to be more difficult than expected.
+After several years of fighting and an unsuccessful attempt by the Swedes in 1220, it was only between 1238 and 1242 that the German crusaders managed to build the first stone castle on the site of the captured pagan stronghold.
+In the meantime, the next bishop, Hermann von Bekeshovede, decided to move the capital of the diocese east, to Dorpat.
+However, Leal remained an important center, because at the same time it was established the capital of another, recently created Bishopric of Ösel-Wiek, headed in 1227 by the abbot of the monastery in Dünamünde, Gottfried.

-The second owner of the castle was from around 1241 the Teutonic Order.
-The partition of the stronghold was a result of a compromise in the dispute, arising from the fact that the castle lay exactly on the border of the areas granted to the bishop and the Order.
-In order to strengthen position, the Teutonic Knights made it the seat of the commandry.
-This bi-power did not positively affect the development of the settlement and the stronghold.
-Already in 1251, the bishop of Ösel–Wiek, Henry I, fearing the aggression of the Order, left Leal and moved to Old Pärnu.
-At the turn of the thirteenth and fourteenth centuries, the dispute intensified, there was even skirmishes, and the castle settlement was destroyed.
+The second owner of Leal Castle was the Teutonic Order from around 1241, which had been merged with the Livonian Brothers of the Sword a few years earlier.
+The division of the stronghold was the result of a compromise in the dispute, resulting from the fact that the castle was located exactly on the border of the areas granted to the bishop and the order.
+Wanting to strengthen their position, the Teutonic Knights made it the seat of the commandry.
+This dual power did not have a positive impact on the development of the settlement and castle.
+Already in 1251, the bishop of Ösel, Henry I, fearing the order’s aggression, left Leal and moved to Old Pärnu.
+At the turn of the 13th and 14th centuries, the dispute escalated, there were even battles, and the settlement at the castle was destroyed.

-The total disaster was brought by the Livonian War in the second half of the 16th century.
-First in the sixties of the sixteenth century, there were several conflicts between the Order and the Swedes, and later on, a series of attacks by the troops of Ivan the Terrible, the last of which took place in 1581.
-Destroyed and abandoned castle eventually came under the rule of Sweden, which did not undertake the effort of its reconstruction, and in 1643 it was additionally dismantled.
+The Livonian War in the second half of the 16th century brought a complete disaster to the castle.
+First, in the 1560s, there were several skirmishes nearby between the Teutonic Knights and the Swedes, and later a series of attacks by Ivan the Terrible’s troops, the last of which took place in 1581.
+The destroyed and abandoned castle eventually came under the rule of Sweden, which, however, did not undertake the effort to rebuild it.
+Around 1643, the remains of the castle were largely demolished, after Queen Christina gave permission to draw building materials from the ruins to rebuild the nerby town.

 Architecture